Welcome to Klarna’s Money Management Pulse!

 1 in 3

 consumers have actively chosen to invest in environmentally sustainable companies, and as many have considered it but not yet done so.
-Only 27% say that they choose the investment product that will yield the highest returns regardless if they are sustainable or not.
+Only a minority say that they choose the investment product that will yield the highest returns, regardless if they are sustainable or not.

 Saving for a rainy day—or a sunny place.

 The most common reasons for saving differ across generations, and depending on where you live.